zababurinsv/varan-crop/README.md

 This project depends on several excellent libraries and tools:

-* And of course: WebPack.
+* And of course: WebPack, Gulp